-With CO2 emissions of 99g/km, the entry-level 1.0-litre is free from road tax while also returning 64.2mpg.
-By comparison, go up to the 1.33-litre model and emissions increase to 113g/km, retuning 57.6mpg in fuel economy – which is still cheap.
-So, while you pay a bit upfront, you may save in the long run, especially as the iQ holds it value pretty well in the used car market.
-As a result, you should be able to get some good deals when the time comes to sell it on.
-Insurance premiums are very low across the whole range, too.
+The iQ isn’t the cheapest to buy, but you could well save money in the long run, especially as the iQ has strong resale value on the used car market.
+As a result, you should be able to get some good second-hand deals when the time comes to sell.
+Insurance premiums are also low across the whole range, too.

 Interior & comfort

 Bouncy ride and fiddly controls are frustrating for driver and passengers

 The interior of the iQ has been cleverly designed so that it's deceptively spacious inside for such a small car.
 There's loads of elbow and shoulder room in the front, while headroom is good throughout.
 Legroom is virtually nil behind the driver, so in reality the fourth seat is limited to small children.

 The steering wheel doesn’t have any reach adjustment, nor the seat any height adjustment – and even if it did, you’d only bump your head on the roof.
 Fortunately, the driving position is good, with the windscreen offering great visibility.
 The dashboard is a bit cluttered with fiddly controls, with the steering wheel stereo controls proving particularly frustrating.
 The ride is a bit bumpy for passengers too.

 Cleverly packaged interior means there's room for four at a squeeze